jcus/python-api-challenge/README.md

 ### Part II - VacationPy

-Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+Utilizing the weather data to plan future vacations.
+The Use jupyter-gmaps and the Google Places API for this part of the assignment.

 * **Note:** Remember that any API usage beyond the $200 credit will be charged to your personal account.
 You can set quotas and limits to your daily requests to be sure you can't be charged.
 Check out [Google Maps Platform Billing](https://developers.google.com/maps/billing/gmp-billing#monitor-and-restrict-consumption) and [Manage your cost of use](https://developers.google.com/maps/documentation/javascript/usage-and-billing#set-caps) for more information.